Published on February 18, 2020 – Last Updated on May 11, 2022

-This is significant because if your brain can change how it responds, it can handle the anxiety that stress brings on differently than it did before beginning a meditation practice by decreasing negative emotions.
+This is significant because if your brain can change how it responds, it can handle the anxiety that stress brings differently than before beginning a meditation practice by decreasing negative emotions.

 Brain’s natural skill of regeneration

-The hippocampus has been noted to be smaller in people who suffer from PTSD.
-The amygdala, which is involved with the feelings of fear, stress, and anxiety also responds differently.
-Meditation helps the hippocampus gain brain matter and the amygdala responds differently to stress.
+The hippocampus has been smaller in people who have PTSD.
+The amygdala, which is involved with feelings of fear, stress, and anxiety, also responds differently.
+Meditation helps the hippocampus gain brain matter, and the amygdala reacts differently to stress.

-This is revolutionary because that means by mindfully meditating daily, you can eventually control the feeling of anxiety; it will no longer control you.
+This is revolutionary because by mindfully meditating daily, you can eventually control the feeling of anxiety; it will no longer control you.

-A researcher at Martinos Center of Biomedical took MRIs which not only take pictures of the brain but can record brain activity.
-What she found by following participants over a two month period was that the effects of meditation, stay with an individual after the meditation session has ended.
+A researcher at Martinos Center of Biomedical took MRIs, which take pictures of the brain and record brain activity.
+She found by following participants over two months that the effects of meditation stay with an individual after the meditation session has ended.

-Brain activity was monitored from the beginning of the two months before participants learned meditation, until the end after they had been meditating.
-What she found was changes in the amygdala, the emotion center of the brain.
+Brain activity was monitored from the beginning of the two months before participants learned meditation until the end after meditating.
+She found changes in the amygdala, the emotion center of the brain.
 The amygdala did not react the same as before the meditation practice started.
-It stayed in a state of calm.
+Instead, it stayed in a state of calm.

 How Do I Start Meditating?

 Meditation is an alternative way to manage conditions such as anxiety.
-Therapy can be expensive and may require difficult time commitments.
-Medications may help with managing symptoms, but they do come with undesirable side effects, including addiction depending on the medication.
+However, therapy can be expensive and may require demanding time commitments.
+Medications may help manage symptoms, but they come with undesirable side effects, including addiction, depending on the pill.

-If you have severe anxiety do not stop your medications to start meditation.
-Use meditation as a complementary addition to managing your anxiety.
+Do not stop your medications from starting meditation if you have severe anxiety.
+Instead, use meditation as a complementary addition to managing your stress.
 You may find in time, after meditating regularly, you can reduce or stop taking medications for anxiety with the help of your doctor.

 Meditation can not only help with anxiety, but it also helps: